 There is lots of focus at present on a post millennial re-capitulation of Marx’s analysis of international capitalism.
 For instance, Thomas Piketty’s recent book “Capital in the 21st Century” asks (and answers) whether capitalism works, and if so, who for.

-If you were to ask the world’s 85 richest people on a bus (as recently described by Oxfam), they might well say “well, it works for me”.
-Indeed you could probably count on another one and a half-odd billion saying “it works for us and we hope it might work harder in future”.
+If you were to ask the world’s richest 1%, they might well say “well, it works for me” as since 2020, they have gained almost two thirds of all new wealth (according to Oxfam’s Survival of the Richest report).
+Indeed, you could probably count on another one and a half-odd billion saying “it works for us, and we hope it might work harder in future”.